scripting/wpIdentity/worknotes.md

+#### 10/31/25; 6:44:10 AM by DW -- v0.5.27

+Another breaking change from the new version of wpcom package.

+They changed the way it interfaces, so the way we call it here no longer works.

+We could easily convert to the new way, but I decided not to, and to require the previous version, 5.4.2, which we developed around.

+Since there have been two breaking changes, that says to me the probability of a third is pretty high. ;-)

+And with this change we can now comment out the requirement of babel in package.json.

 #### 10/27/25; 9:55:18 AM by DW -- v0.5.26

 Trying to install the updated feedland app on feedland.org, and believe there's a bug in the new release of wpcom package, it uses but does not include in its dependencies the babel runtime.